elo33011/netascode_campus_design/design.md

 ### Design Driven Models

-Design driven models are specific models created for this design.
-They defines the physical and logical network topology, as well as the endpoint service (i.e. interface configurations) required on the access switches.
+Design driven models defines the physical and logical network topology, as well as the endpoint service (i.e. interface configurations) required on the access switches.
+It alsos defines what telemetry data will be produced.

 ![Model Relationship](./diagram/data-model-relationships.svg)